 Can I apply for a pre-sessional English course at London Met?

 Can I visit the campus?

-The University buildings aren't currently open, so instead you can join us for one of our virtual open days.
+The University buildings aren't currently open for visits, so instead you can join us for one of our virtual open days.
 You can also check out our social media accounts, speak to a student or email us at email@example.com for more information.

 I am an international student who needs a visa.
 What shall I do if the visa centres are closed?

 We are aware that visa centres have been closed for several weeks in some countries.
 Centres are now opening up around the world but you may still experience delays or find that the visa centre in your country is not yet open.
 If you are at the stage of applying for your visa and your visa centre is still closed, please email the International Advice Service at: email@example.com to discuss this with them further.